carmenmatei/projectitfactory/README.md

 The project must be complete in 10 months.

-Entry criteria

-Exit criteria

-Risks
+**Entry criteria**

+**Exit criteria**

+**Risks**
+The time needed in order to complete the project is not enough.
+Financial risks.
+The need of additional maintance needed.
 The amount of man power might not be enough.
-Financial risks
-The time needed in order to complete the project is not enough The need of additional maintance needed

-Test case design
+**Test case design**(based of Project stories)

 Project Epic
+- The user should be able to register.
+- The user should be able to log in using a registered account.
+- The user should be able to browse the store.
+- The user should be able to add a product to the cart.
+- The user should be able to costumize the cart(add, update, delete).
+- The user should be able to search.

 Project Stories
-to be added
+- New account registration
+- 1. Create a new account
+- 2. Email already used
+- User login
+- Store browsing
+- Add to cart
+- Costumize the cart
+- Search bar
+- Favorite section

 Project Test Cases
 to be added

-*Test Executions

-*Test Report